|

 TOPIC: Navigating Memory Changes in PD

-DATE: Wednesday, May 14, 2025 TIME: 3:00 pm PLACE: Zoom PRESENTED BY: Judy Jenner, MS, CCC, Speech-Language Pathologist RSVP by 3:00 pm on Monday, May 12, 2025 Click to Register Learn about the cognitive challenges associated with Parkinson’s disease, common memory changes, strategies to manage them, and ways to support brain health.
+DATE: Wednesday, May 14, 2025 TIME: 3:00 pm PLACE: Zoom PRESENTED BY: Judy Jenner, MS, CCC, Speech-Language Pathologist RSVP by 3:00 pm on Monday, May 12, 2025 Learn about the cognitive challenges associated with Parkinson’s disease, common memory changes, strategies to manage them, and ways to support brain health.
 Whether you are living with PD, a caregiver, or simply want to learn more, this talk will provide valuable insights and practical tips. |

 TOPIC: Making Every Word Count: Communication Strategies for Parkinson’s Care Partners

-DATE: Wednesday, May 7, 2025 TIME: 3:00 pm PLACE: Zoom PRESENTED BY: Judy Jenner, MS, CCC, Speech-Language Pathologist RSVP by 3:00 pm on Monday, May 5, 2025 Click to Register Communication changes can be one of the most challenging aspects of Parkinson’s disease for both individuals with PD and their care partners.
+DATE: Wednesday, May 7, 2025 TIME: 3:00 pm PLACE: Zoom PRESENTED BY: Judy Jenner, MS, CCC, Speech-Language Pathologist RSVP by 3:00 pm on Monday, May 5, 2025 Communication changes can be one of the most challenging aspects of Parkinson’s disease for both individuals with PD and their care partners.
 In this engaging session, Judy Jenner, MS, CCC-SLP, will provide practical strategies to improve communication, reduce frustration, and strengthen connections between care partners and their loved ones with PD.
 This talk will cover:

 |